-The specimen pictured above is of a juvenile Ichthyosaurus anningae, named after none other than Mary Anning.
+The particular specimen pictured above is of a juvenile of Ichthyosaurus anningae, named after none other than Mary Anning.

 Anning’s passion for fossils came from her father’s interest in fossil hunting, and a need for the income derived from them to support her family after his death.

 She lived and worked in the English town of Lyme Regis, unearthing and selling large fossils to noted palaeontologists of the day and smaller ones to the tourist trade.

 In 1823, Anning discovered the first complete Plesiosaurus.
 Her discoveries became key pieces of evidence for extinction.
 Later in her life, the Geological Society of London granted her an honorary membership.

 On this day, 9 March, in 1847, Mary Anning died at the age of 47.

 Curated content from the editorial staff at Cosmos Magazine.

 There’s never been a more important time to explain the facts, cherish evidence-based knowledge and to showcase the latest scientific, technological and engineering breakthroughs.
 Cosmos is published by The Royal Institution of Australia, a charity dedicated to connecting people with the world of science.
 Financial contributions, however big or small, help us provide access to trusted science information at a time when the world needs it most.
 Please support us by making a donation or purchasing a subscription today.